 “On December 11, a tragic workplace accident occurred at a construction site in Sundbyberg, Sweden.
 Based on observations made by Alimak Group's experts on site, we can conclude that there is a significant deviation from the installation instructions.

 "First of all, I want to emphasise that this is a deeply tragic and unimaginable event.
-Our thoughts are first and foremost with those affected and their families", says Ole Kristian Jødahl, CEO of Alimak Group.
+Our thoughts are first and foremost with those affected and their families", says Ole Kristian Jødahl, chief executive of Alimak Group.
 "As soon as we became aware of the accident, we sent a team of experts to the site to be available for the investigations carried out by the relevant authorities."

 "On December 12, three senior experts from the Alimak Group, together with investigators from the Swedish Accident Investigation Authority and the police, attended the accident site for observation.”